-A. Increase in Transfer to Virginia Cooperative Extension for Housing Counseling - The Office of Housing & Community Development (OHCD) provides a \$60,135 annual pass-through grant from HUD to Virginia Cooperative Extension (VCE) for its Financial Education & Housing Counseling program.
-For FY24, the transfer to VCE will increase by \$10,000 from \$60,135 to \$70,135.
+- A. Increase in Transfer to Virginia Cooperative Extension for Housing Counseling The PWC Office of Housing & Community Development provides a \$60,135 annual pass-through grant from the U.S. Department of Housing & Urban Development to Virginia Cooperative Extension (VCE) for its Financial Education & Housing Counseling program.
+For FY24, the transfer to VCE will increase by \$10,000 from \$60,135 to \$70,135. - B. Revenue Increase for Shared Services (City) Billings The billings represent reimbursement from the City of Manassas and City of Manassas Park for services rendered in the previous year.
+Services rendered include activities within public safety, community development, and human services functional areas.
+Amounts are calculated using an annual cost allocation report.
+As a result of the annual report, VCE's allocation increased \$8,139.